junara/js_dependency/README.md

 output_path: ./mermaid.txt # Output file path
 alias_paths: # Alias path
   "@": ./pages # absolute path or relative path of src_path
+excludes: # Exclude words that you want to skip from export.
+  - excludeWord1
+  - excludeWord2
 ```

 Each parameter is overridden by the command line.